MatteaE/mass_balance_model/README.md

 # <a name="quickstart"></a>Quick start

 [Tutorial 1](/doc/tutorial1_singleyear/DMBSim_tutorial_1.pdf) will guide you through system setup and simple mass balance calculations.
+Alternatively, follow the steps below.

 ## <a name="installation"></a>Minimal installation instructions